mathworks/docmaker/tbx/docerdoc/about.md

 ## Doc'er (disambiguation)

-Doc'er is pronounced the same as, but not to be confused with, [Docker :whale:](https://docs.docker.com/).
+Doc'er is pronounced the same as, but should not to be confused with, [Docker](https://docs.docker.com/) :whale:.

 ## See also